Gicu104/arch-nas/docs/install-guide.md

 ```
 umount -R /mnt
 ```

-Prepare for reboot, unplug usb if its firts boot option You may also delete default `GRUB` boot option and keep only `ArchLinux` option in BIOS setup (enter with `F2`)
+Prepare for reboot, unplug usb if its firts boot option You may also delete default `GRUB` boot option and keep only `ArchLinux` option in BIOS setup (enter with `F2`) Reboot may not work and be stuck at shutdown state, for this i have fix in script in next steps.
 ```
 reboot
 ```